yugank-rai/FinVault/README.md

 I'm a passionate **Computer Science Engineering student** at **IIIT Bhagalpur** and a dedicated learner.

-**FinVault** is a premium, glassmorphic personal finance dashboard designed for high-performance data visualization and expense management.It offers a sleek, modern UI optimized for both desktop and mobile devices.
+**FinVault** is a premium, glassmorphic personal finance dashboard designed for high-performance data visualization and expense management.It offers a sleek, modern UI optimized for both desktop and mobile devices.you can maintain your financial records over there to see your overall spending.

 ---